K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 2. After the account is created, the Dashboard page will appear directly at the first login.
 ![dashboard]

-3. Dashboard Page ① "Organization Management" Click the link or ②" Organization Management" at the menu on the right side.
+3. From the dashboard Page, click ① "Organization Management"  link or ②" Organization Management" at the menu on the right side.
 After the account is created, it is moved to the Dashboard page at the first login.
 More information can be found in 3.2.1.1 of this document.
 ![2-3-1]